 Different Groups to be included in assessment Possible disproportionate impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 The increases generate approximately an additional £2,080,000 income per annum of which £1,144,000 contributes towards EEC budget savings and the remaining £936,000 for the 3% inflationary increase requirement.
 This will meet traffic management objectives, including improving air quality, reducing demand and congestion as well as achieving a higher turnover of spaces and supporting economic growth in the city.
 5. Summary of impacts Highlight the most significant disproportionate impacts on groups Any increase in price for fees and charges could lead to a decrease in demand from users, as the cost of parking becomes too expensive or off-putting for some.
 Members of the public may choose not to, or not be able to afford to, pay to park on or off-street due to price increases.
 This may disproportionately impact residents on lower incomes and cause an inclusion issue, as high parking charges may become a barrier to accessing facilities, services and jobs.
-In particular, the removal of pay & display machines is likely to lead to cases of digital exclusion, as all users will be required to register and use an app to pay for their parking; not everyone will have or be able to afford a smart phone to do this.
+In particular, the removal of pay & display machines is likely to lead to cases of digital exclusion, as all users be required to register and use an app to pay for their parking; not everyone will have or be able to afford a smart phone to do this.
 This may create additional barriers and disadvantage for some older and/or disabled people who rely on private vehicles / visitors to access facilities and services.
 However, these proposals are in line with transport objectives of supporting sustainable and active transport options and reducing vehicle use in the city.
-Although, it is appreciated that not all disabled people can use 6.
-Assess level of impact 2
+Although, it is appreciated that not all disabled people can use public transport, walk or cycle to make the journeys they need to.
+6. Assess level of impact 2

 Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
-What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to possible.
-Fee incre access to currently o ensure any negative impacts because of an in ases are targeted at areas where parking is at congested areas.
-There is also good coverage so there are alternatives for people wanting to capacity to help provide drivers with better e of the city centre/seafront by our public impacts
+7. Key actions to What actions are planned to reduce/avoid negative impacts and increase positive impacts? possible.
+Fee incre access to currently ensure any negative impacts because of an i ases are targeted at areas where parking is at congested areas.
+There is also good coverag so there are alternatives for people wanting to capacity to help provide drivers with better e of the city centre/seafront by our public reduce negative impacts car park charges.